scott-griffiths/bitstring/doc/quick_ref.rst

 ``Bits`` ⟶ ``BitArray / ConstBitStream`` ⟶ ``BitStream``

 This class contains all of the 'stream' elements of ``ConstBitStream`` and adds all of the mutating methods of ``BitArray``.
+It has all the methods, special methods and properties of the ``Bits``, ``BitArray`` and ``ConstBitArray`` classes.

 It is the most general of the four classes, but it is usually best to choose the simplest class for your use case.

 ----